eldimko/tic-tac-toe/README.md

 The program should also check user input.
 If the user input is unsuitable, the program should ask him to enter coordinates again.

 In addition to that added an ability to check whether the input contained 2 entries.
 ## Stage 5

 Finally!
 Thanks to this app, you can always challenge a friend to play a quick game of Tic-Tac-Toe!

+In this stage, you should write a program that:

+1. Prints an empty field at the beginning of the game.
+2. Creates a game loop where the program asks the user to enter the cell coordinates, analyzes the move for correctness and shows a field with the changes if everything is ok.
+3. Ends the game when someone wins or there is a draw.

+You need to output the final result after the end of the game.
 # References

 JetBrains Academy: https://hyperskill.org/